CyberMedicalTech/My-Cybersec-Path/Dabian_Setup.md

 ---

-✅ Step 8: Complete the Installation
+### **✅ Step 8: Complete the Installation**

-Once the installation is complete, you’ll be prompted to reboot the system.
+1. Once the installation is complete, you’ll be prompted to reboot the system.

-After the VM reboots, log in with the username and password you created earlier.
+2. After the VM reboots, log in with the username and password you created earlier.

+---

-💻 Next Steps After Setup
+### **💻 Next Steps After Setup**
 Once you're inside your VM:

-Update your system:
+1. Update your system:

-bash
-Copy code
-sudo apt update
+`sudo apt update`

-sudo apt upgrade
+`sudo apt upgrade`

-Install additional tools if needed, such as:
+2. Install additional tools if needed, such as:

-Git:
+  - Git:

-bash
-Copy code
-sudo apt install git
+`sudo apt install git`

-Python:
-bash
-Copy code
+  - Python

-sudo apt install python3
+`sudo apt install python3`